 County roads dip and rise on the bluffs between Lansing and Guttenberg.

-Sept.
-16, Railroad Days in Marquette.
 Oct.
-7-8, Fall Arts & Crafts in McGregor and Flea Market in Marquette.
+6-7, Fall Arts & Crafts in McGregor and Flea Market in Marquette.
 Oct.
-14-15, Leaf Arts & Crafts in McGregor and Flea Market in Marquette.
+13-14, Leaf Arts & Crafts in McGregor and Flea Market in Marquette.

 Accommodations: They book quickly for fall weekends.
 In Lansing, McGarrityís Inn on Main Street has three very attractive rooms with kitchenettes and a one-bedroom suite with a very fancy kitchen, steam shower and whirlpool bath and wrought-iron balcony with bridge view.

 The suite sleeps five and adjoins another room that sleeps four, 866-538-9262.